slamdev/baby-routine-tracker/technical-tasks.md

 **User Story:** As a privacy-focused user, I want to delete all our data and close our account if we decide to stop using the app.

 * **Acceptance Criteria:**
-  * Account deletion option is clearly available in settings.
+  * Account deletion option is clearly available in settings. ✅ IMPLEMENTED
-  * Users are warned about data loss and asked for confirmation.
+  * Users are warned about data loss and asked for confirmation. ✅ IMPLEMENTED
-  * All user data, baby profiles, and activity logs are permanently deleted.
+  * All user data, baby profiles, and activity logs are permanently deleted. ✅ IMPLEMENTED
-  * Users receive final confirmation of successful account closure.
+  * Users receive final confirmation of successful account closure. ✅ IMPLEMENTED
 * **Technical Tasks:**
-  * Implement secure account deletion with multi-step confirmation.
+  * Implement secure account deletion with multi-step confirmation. ✅ COMPLETED
-  * Create data cleanup service for Firestore and Firebase Storage.
+  * Create data cleanup service for Firestore and Firebase Storage. ✅ COMPLETED
-  * Add audit logging for deletion operations.
+  * Add audit logging for deletion operations. ✅ COMPLETED
-  * Ensure GDPR compliance for data deletion requests.
+  * Ensure GDPR compliance for data deletion requests. ✅ COMPLETED

 ### **Smart Notifications & Reminders**